Constipation Treatment & Management

 These drugs may be useful in chronic constipation when fiber, water, and polyethylene glycol fail, either alone in combination with simpler interventions.
 When moving a patient to such interventions after failing on fiber, water, and polyethylene glycol, reconsider whether mechanical issues (eg, tumors, pelvic floor problems) have been adequately ruled out.

-As of July 27, 2007, restricted use of tegaserod is permitted via a treatment investigational new drug (IND) protocol.[16]
-The treatment IND protocol allows tegaserod treatment of irritable bowel syndrome (IBS) with constipation (IBS-C) or chronic idiopathic constipation (CIC) in women younger than 55 years who meet specific guidelines.
+Since July 27, 2007, use of tegaserod has been permitted only via an emergency treatment investigational new drug (IND) protocol through the FDA.
+As of July 16, 2014, this treatment IND program is still active.
+[39] The treatment IND protocol allows tegaserod treatment of IBS-C or chronic idiopathic constipation (CIC) in women younger than 55 years who meet specific guidelines.
 Its use is further restricted to those in critical need who have no known or preexisting heart disease.

 Renzapride, a mixed 5-HT4 receptor agonist and 5-HT3 receptor antagonist, has been tested to assess its efficacy and safety in the treatment of chronic constipation.[17]